sascha-schieferdecker/TYPO3-instagram/README.md

 ## Introduction

-You need to setup two scrapers at apify.com and use the following endpoints:
+You need to setup a scraper at https://apify.com and use the following endpoint:

 apify/instagram-post-scraper -> https://api.apify.com/v2/acts/apify~instagram-scraper/runs/last/dataset/items?token=***

-These URLs show the result of the last run.
+This URL shows the result of the last run.
 Make sure you run the scheduler part of the extension often enough you do not miss any posts.

+You can query multiple instagram account with one scraper, the extension stores all posts.

 ## Installation